fabianwilflingsederxxxl/techstack-tutorial/08-better-styles/Readme.md

 // [...]
 ```

-This allows us to use media queries and responsive design in general
+This allows us to use media queries and responsive design in general.

 We're now adding the font-family in our css and create a container and row class that can get used by our react components.